 I finally got a good night of sleep, from around ten until five.
 We have a lazy day scheduled for our stay in Innamincka, starting with a buffet breakfast at eight.
 While I waited for Jean to arise, I watched the second half of the 99 cent rental movie Below.

 At nine we headed out on the bus to the infamous Dig Tree.
-Burke and Wills missed their relief column had left only hours before.
+Burke and Wills missed their relief column, which had left only hours before.
 They had left supplies buried beside the Dig Tree.
 The expedition eventually perished, probably poisoned by some of the wild seeds they had seen the natives use.
 However they did not remove the poison by removing the husk the way the aborigines had done.

 Once we hit Queensland, there was a fine bitumen road parallel to the old dirt track.
 Alas, for the first few kilometres, there was also a sign saying not to use it.
 Also alas, no sunbeam hit us when we passed through to Queensland.
 There were still the same stubborn steel grey and threatening overcast clouds.